1986-2023: Celebrating Scotland's Music for 37 years

 In the late 1980s, Gary began to play a prominent role in the folk music scene, joining Ceolbeg in 1988, and was a founder member of the Scottish ‘supergroup’ Clan Alba in 1991, playing alongside such luminaries as Dick Gaughan and Brian McNeill.

-On this, his first solo album, Gary plays the Highland bagpipe, Scottish smallpipes and various whistles, and is accompanied by such talents as Wendy Stewart (harps), Kath Campbell (piano & cello), Colin Campbell (fiddle), David Milligan (piano), Carlos Arredondo (vocals & guitar) and Tony McManus (bouzouki and guitar).
-One track features the ceilidh band Hugh MacDiarmid’s Haircut (Gary, Colin Matheson, Marcos Watt & Stan Wilson).
+On this, his first solo album, Gary plays the Highland bagpipe, Scottish smallpipes and various whistles, and is accompanied by such talents as Wendy Stewart (harps), Kath Campbell (piano, cello), Colin Campbell (fiddle), David Milligan (piano), Carlos Arredondo (vocals, guitar) and Tony McManus (bouzouki and guitar).
+One track features the ceilidh band Hugh MacDiarmid’s Haircut (Gary, Colin Matheson, Marcos Watt and Stan Wilson).

 Gary’s playing of both the Highland pipes and Scottish smallpipes has received much critical acclaim.
 He is also a very fine composer and his compositions have been admired.
 The tunes here are a mixture of Gary’s own compositions, that of other composers and several traditional items.
 Tony McManus produced the album.

 Gary has played in major festivals throughout Europe and North America, including Celtic Connections (Scotland), Lorient (France) and Tonder (Denmark).
 His performances have been heard in some of the finest venues in Europe, such as the Old Opera House in Frankfurt and the Albert Hall in London.

 Gary’s great talent is fully recognised by other musicians, and he has been invited to session on albums by such international artists as Connie Dover, Talitha Mackenzie, Kathy Matthea, Andy M Stewart, Wolfstone and more.